 If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

-5 Smart Ways to Use a Working Capital Loan for Medical Equipment Purchases
+5 Strategic Moves for Medical Practices to Secure a Working Capital Loan for Equipment

 By Mark J. Kane | Founder & CEO, Sunwise Capital | Forbes Finance Council Member